BryanHarrisScripts/Afterglow-Echoes-of-Sentience/OpenSource/1 Million Voices.md

 <a href="#top">Back to Top</a>

-### Create Your Own 'Afterglow' Version
-Add your unique adaptation to the 'Contributors' directory on Github, following the attribution guidelines above.
-Your contributions, big or small, are key to the evolution of this project.
-Dive in and help redefine collaboration and creativity in the digital age!

-Share your insights and improvements through:
-- **Professional Software:** Use tools like Final Draft if you're comfortable with them.
-- **Fountain Format:** Contribute using the `.fountain` plain text markup for screenplay writing.

-<a href="#top">Back to Top</a>

----

 ### Disclaimer Regarding Contributions and Copyright

 This disclaimer governs the relationship between the parties regarding contributions and feedback on the specified social media platform X (exclusive to X).